 Winner: Comparable.

 At 93–94mm waist, neither ski is a powder specialist.
-Both handle 4–6 inches of fresh adequately, and both start to feel narrow in genuine deep snow.
-The Stance's lighter weight helps its tips ride up slightly more naturally, while the Santa Ana's extra stability provides more confidence in heavy, wet powder.
-The difference is minimal and depends more on ski length and technique than construction.
+Both handle a few inches of fresh fine, and both start to feel narrow in genuinely deep snow.
+The Santa Ana's tip rocker and lighter nose let it surface a touch more easily in soft snow, while the Stance's mass gives it more drive through heavy, wet powder.
+The difference is small and leans more on length and technique than on construction.

 For PNW-style heavy snow days, either ski will get you through.
-For genuine powder days, both skiers should look at something wider.
+For real powder days, both skiers should look at something wider.

 The Scoreboard